 Malagueños have some endearingly quirky things going on too.
 Take the Biznaga for example.
 Plenty of cities have a flower as an emblem, but the biznaga is a bit weird.
 It’s made from aromatic jasmine flowers.
 The buds are picked and then carefully inserted by hand into the stalk of a thistle that grows locally.

 The custom was originally Arab – biznaga meant gift of god – and the end result is rather beautiful.
 Take a look at this video to see how it’s done.

 Like other cities in Andalucía (think Sevilla, for example), Málaga really pushes the boat out in Semana Santa – Easter Week.
 Massive tronos carrying the Virgin are paraded around the city on the shoulders of hundreds of the faithful.
 The difference in Málaga is that these tronos are truly huge – the heaviest takes more than 250 people to lift it.
 And they keep going for hours at a time.

 For a good free Málaga City tour, I recommend giving these guys a go.
-It’s a free tour, but you pay what you think the tour is worth.
+It’s a free tour, but you pay what you think it’s worth.
 It’s pretty good, so keep your wallet handy.

 More places to see after a city break in Málaga

 Enjoy your city break in Málaga?
 Try these destinations within an easy drive.